Three Great Fall Hikes

 Mount Jo is located on the Adirondack Mountain Club's property outside of Lake Placid.
 This is the shortest and easiest hike of this group.
 The hike is 2.0 miles round-trip and climbs 700 feet.
 The trail is short, but steep and climbs over a limited amount of rocky terrain.
 The view from the summit is well worth the effort.
 You will be looking south over Heart Lake and have a front-row seat of the High Peaks.

 Catamount is located in north of Whiteface Mountain in the Town of Black Brook.
 The round-trip distance for Catamount is 3.6 miles with 1,542 feet of elevation gain.
 The first few tenths of a mile are flat walking on a snowmobile trail, but then the trail starts a steep climb to the summit.
 The upper portion of the mountain involves quite a bit of scrambling up rocky areas and over a few small ledges.
-The summit has nearly 360-degree views with Whiteface dominating the skyline to the south.
+Keep an eye out for cairns that will guide you to the summit, which has nearly 360-degree views with Whiteface dominating the skyline to the south.